-Guidelines for the Clinical Settings Working with individuals and communities What international organisations and associations can do:
+Guidelines for the Clinical Settings

+Working with individuals and communities

 - Promote person-/community-centred care as a fundamental component of nursing to ensure informed action on the social determinants. - Equip nurses globally with the skills needed to integrate social determinants in holistic assessments and care planning. - Actively support nurses globally to facilitate care that enables individuals and communities to take control of their own health priorities. - Promote international commitments to support nurses in practicing to the full extent of their education, qualifications and expertise to optimise action on the social determinants.